ubdussamad/Subseeker/README.md

 ![Image Showing Submenu Option "Get Subtitles" in Nautilus.](/Screenshots/Nautilus_Submenu_Option.png "Image Showing Submenu Option 'Get Subtitles' in Nautilus.")

 </br></hr></br></hr>
-After Clicking the sub-menu Option a new Confermational window will appear and You'll see the subtitles Appear in the Folder.(Shown in Image Below)
+After Clicking the sub-menu Option a new confirmational window will appear and You'll see the subtitles Appear in the Folder.(Shown in Image Below)
 </br></hr><b>Note:</b><i></br></hr> <ul><li>It takes some time to search and download the Subtitles (2-5 Secs) Depending Upon you computer and Internet Speed.</li><li> The Subtitles will only be downloaded if they exist on Opensubtitles Website. </i></li></ul>

 ![Image Showing Downloaded Subtitle and confirmation window in Nautilus.](/Screenshots/Downloaded_File_With_confirmation.png "Image Showing Downloaded Subtitle and confirmation window in Nautilus.")